l-aldarondo/Sports-Predictions/README.md

 * The Decision Tree algorithm is inadequate for applying regression and predicting continuous values.

 #### Benefits
-* Compared to other algorithms decision trees requires less effort for data preparation during pre-processing.
+* Compared to other algorithms, decision trees requires less effort for data preparation during pre-processing.

 * A decision tree does not require normalization of data.